slack-samples/send-to-slack/README.md

 `app.js` is the entry point for the application and is the file you'll run to start the server.
 It includes all oAuth redirect URLs as well as endpoints to fetch user data and send messages on behalf of the authenticated user

-You'll need to run `npm run-script build` in order to serve the React client code from your server and allow it to interact with the authenticated endpoints without running into CORS issues
+You'll need to run `npm run build` from the client folder in order to serve the React client code from your server and allow it to interact with the authenticated endpoints without running into CORS issues

 ## OAuth